If you’re a new parent or a been-there-done-that parent, it’s never too late to start your babies down the path of healthy eating.

 White Leaf Provisions

-This family-run organic baby food company takes the stress out of feeding baby.
-White Leaf brings the first 100 percent U.S. regeneratively grown and manufactured biodynamic, organic, and GMO-free baby food to retail in the United States.
-That mouthful simply means they not only keep your baby’s nutritional needs and tiny taste buds in mind.
+This family-run organic baby food company takes the stress out of feeding your baby.
+White Leaf offers 100% U.S. regeneratively grown, biodynamic, organic, and GMO-free baby food.
+That mouthful means they not only keep your baby’s nutritional needs and tiny taste buds in mind, but they also care about a healthy Earth for your baby’s future.

 White Leaf cares deeply about the environmental impact their product makes.
 They have partnered with TerraCycle to recycle their packaging with hopes to develop packaging that is completely compostable and recyclable.